cs-4241-2024/a2-shortstack/README.md

 - **Design Achievement 1**:
 1. I stated that the purpose of this study was to see how a user would go about adding and deleting to the table.
 As well as changing an entry in the table.
 I stated that they had no need to stress over achieving the tasks.
 That I would like them to think out their process of going about the tasks while they looked at the page.
 Then I showed them the website and allowed them to go through the process of achieving the tasks.
 1. Jacob and John (both female students those are their last names)
-2. Some problems they had...
+2. Some problems that they had was that the text was rather small.
+They also didn't easily see what my derivied field was.
-3. One comment that surprised me was...
+3. One comment that surprised me was that I should specify my table index starts at 0,0
-4. Based on their feedback I would change...
+4. Based on their feedback I would add some lines describing how my derivied field works.